rm0087/060324-ph4-07-flask-validations/README.md

 2. Username cannot include naughty words like 'heck', 'frack', or 'bish'.

-3. Add a validation so that `phone_number` includes 10 characters (exclude internation numbers for now).
+3. Add a validation so that `phone_number` includes 10 characters (exclude international numbers for now).
     Bonus: The `phone_number` should also reformat to remove dashes before validating
     Bonus: The `phone_number` should throw an error if any alphabetical characters are included (use regex)

 4. Address must include the words 'Street', 'Avenue', or 'Road'.
-    Bonus: Add a validation so addresses must include a 5 digit zipcode at the end (you can use a slice to get the last characters)...
+    Bonus: Add a validation so addresses must include a 5 digit zipcode at the end (HINT: you can use a slice to get the last X characters)...